 In short, yes, VPNs are legal in the US.
 However, using a VPN to try to hide any illegal activities you do can still land you in trouble.
 Here’s a more nuanced answer to that question, other ways that a virtual private network can be useful in America, and a listing of the best services to use here.

-And it may have happened 8 years ago, but I’m pretty sure you have not forgotten the massive government surveillance program exposed by Snowden.
+It’s already been more than 8 years ago, but I’m pretty sure you have not forgotten the massive government surveillance program exposed by Snowden.

 A virtual private network (VPN), therefore, comes as the perfect solution for anybody looking to make their online activities private.